Take a peep into the basics of UX definition & development to help leverage your business strategy.

 Superior experience breeds loyalty, engagement and advocacy.
 Until they’ve had a bad experience, users rarely look elsewhere.
 Habit is second nature, after all.
-Either way, things start to get interesting from a sales & marketing point of view when consumers start looking for alternatives.
+Be that as it may, things start to get interesting from a sales & marketing point of view when consumers start looking for alternatives.
 A striking 93% of all online experiences begin with a search and close to three quarters end within the organic results on page one.

 It’s estimated that an average web user doesn’t go past the first five listings on a search engine results page (SERP).
-Which leads to the said ‘book cover’ for companies and whether their websites are optimised to take advantage of the rapidly changing consumer expectations.
-Turns out, even the largest companies don’t take the use of vital digital health ‘supplements’ to enable better online search discoverability.
+Which leads to the said ‘book cover’ for companies and whether their websites are maximized to take advantage of the rapidly changing consumer expectations.
+It follows that, even the largest companies don’t take the use of vital digital health ‘supplements’ to enable better online search discoverability.

 First impressions matter.
 A company’s website and social channels are the first point of contact for any prospective clients.
 Thus, they need to ‘WOW’ in order to capture a client’s attention.
 Whilst 79% of consumers would rather watch videos than read about a product, over a third of the top 300 global companies don’t have videos on their websites according to IDC research in 2018.